xuleimath/website/docs/tutorial-examples/battleship_rust_tutorial.md

 ## Closing

-Hopefully this is a useful introduction to how ZKPs and specifically RISC Zero can be used to build trustworthy distributed applications.
+Hopefully, this is a useful introduction to how ZKPs and specifically RISC Zero can be used to build trustworthy distributed applications.
 There are a growing set of [examples](https://github.com/risc0/risc0/tree/main/examples) in C++ and Rust.
 If you run into any problems feel free to ask on [Discord](https://discord.gg/risczero) and check [GitHub Issues](https://github.com/risc0/risc0/issues).